Suicide Hotline Manager

 If a caller says he's literally about to commit suicide, do you contact the authorities to try and trace the call and determine the location?

-Asked by Riggs over 12 years ago
+Asked by Riggs almost 13 years ago

 Different hotlines have different policies.
 There are some that will trace the caller and intercede even if the caller doesn't want that.
 Other hotlines are completely anonymous and will only send help if specifically requested by the caller.
 This information is available on the hotlines' websites.
 One thing to consider is that if you call an anonymous hotline but then provide information on your intentions and locations, there is a legal obligation to report it to the police.